universal-ctags/ctags-snap/README.md

 Snap packaging for Universal Ctags
 ==================================

-This repo packages universal-ctags as a [snap](https://snapcraft.io/docs), which is a bundle of the application and its dependencies, that can be intalled without modification across Linux distributions.
+This repo packages universal-ctags as a [snap](https://snapcraft.io/docs).
+Snaps bundle an application and its dependencies in a package that can be installed without modification across Linux distributions.

 This snap is published to the [snap store](https://snapcraft.io/store), from which it can be discovered and installed by millions of users.